globus/globus-compute/docs/endpoints/endpoints.rst

 ------------------------------

-When executing a function, endpoint *worker processes* expect to have all dependencies readily available.
+When executing a function, endpoint *worker processes* expect to have all dependencies installed.
 For example, if a function requires ``numpy`` and a worker environment does not have that package installed, attempts to execute that function on that worker will fail.

 The process tree as shown in :ref:`starting the endpoint <endpoint-process-tree>` is the Compute Endpoint interchange.
 This is distinct from the *worker* processes, which are